 Pregame interview with Head Women's Soccer Coach Chad Miller for road games at Longwood and High Point.

-Women's Soccer Update and Preview of SoCon Opener With Elon
+Women's Soccer Update and Preview: College of Charleston/The Citade

-Chad Miller begins his fifth season as the Head Coach of the Catamount women's soccer team.
+Chad Miller enters his eighth season as the Head Coach of the Catamount women's soccer team.

 In 2010, Miller returned to Cullowhee and had one player placed on the All-Freshman Team; Brittany Gendron.
 The team posted a 5-10-4 record and finished 10th in the SoCon.

 A 1994 graduate of Pfeiffer University, Miller guided his alma mater's women's soccer program for seven years starting in 1999.
 He led the Falcons to an overall record of 80-50-9 and 54-18-6 in conference play during his tenure.
-Miller directed the Lady Falcons to three-consecutive Carolinas-Virginia Athletic Conference (CVAC) tournament finals appearances and two regular season titles where he was also named the CVAC "Coach of the Year," in 2000 and 2005.
+Miller directed the Lady Falcons to three consecutive Carolinas-Virginia Athletic Conference (CVAC) tournament finals appearances and two regular season titles where he was also named the CVAC "Coach of the Year," in 2000 and 2005.
 During his tenure at Pfeiffer, the Falcons were honored five-straight seasons, from 2001-05, with the

 Miller graduated from Pfeiffer in with a bachelor's degree in Sports Medicine and Exercise Science.
 He was a four-year varsity letter winner and team captain for the Pfeiffer men's soccer program along with assistant coach Todd Herman.

 He possesses 21 years of total coaching experience ranging from the high school and club levels to the collegiate ranks.
 Miller was the Co-Founder and Coaching Director of SC United Soccer Club (1993-2000), and has also been involved with NC ODP over the past 14 years and holds coaching licenses from the NSCAA and USSF.